fexmetrica/fex-metrica/fexSDK/samples/README.md

 ```

+###Temporal Processing

+...

+###Normalization

 ===========
 Appendix: Dataset Construction
 ===========

+This section describes the procedure used to generate the stimuli for the dataset used.

 The induction method works as follow.
 For each "Offer" window, the participant is asked to make an expression of disgust or happiness, based on this distribution: